numericalEFT/FeynmanDiagram.jl/README.md

 The main idea of the algorithm is to use the parquet equation to build high-order-vertex-function diagrams from the lower order sub-diagrams.

-The following code is a simple example to generate the one-loop 4-point vertex function diagrams, then visualize the expression tree.
+The following code is a simple example to generate the one-loop 4-point vertex function diagrams, then visualize the computational graph (namely, an experssion tree).

 ```julia
 using FeynmanDiagram